History of Stroud Green: Roads

-The principal thoroughfare through the area is called Stroud Green Road.
+The principal thoroughfare through the area is Stroud Green Road.
 It has ancient origins, and formed part of an ancient route out of London, which forks east of Stroud Green at Clissold Park.
 The fork to the right (known as Green Lanes) extended along the whole eastern edge of Hornsey parish towards Bush Hill, Enfield and was turnpiked in 1789 in spite of Hornsey's opposition.
 The left fork followed the 'old' road which stretched north-westward to Crouch End via Mountgrove Road (Gipsy Lane in 1872), Blackstock Road (still called Boarded River Lane in 1849), Stroud Green Road, and Crouch Hill.
 These last two were known as Tallingdon Lane between 1593 and 1795.
 In 1795, Tallingdon Lane was noted as a rough track, which Blackstock Road apparently still was in 1832.

 The junction of Stroud Green Road with Seven Sisters Road in 1862, from a map by Edward Stanford.

 Given the low-lying nature of the area, and the heavy London-clay soil, it is not surprising that roads were susceptible to bad weather.
 In the 14th century roads in Hornsey parish were said to be impassable in winter.
 There were legacies towards maintaining main routes through the area, such as Brokhersthill (perhaps Crouch Hill), and the way from Highgate to St. Mary's church, and other local byways.
 However, in general it seems that maintenance suffered because Hornsey shared the responsibility for many of its far-flung roads with other authorities; not least, in the case of Stroud Green Road, with the neighbouring parish of Islington, which shared a border here.

 Repairs to Stroud Green Road, were remembered as bad in 1593, while statute duty was often neglected in the 17th and 18th centuries, particularly in the period 1679 to 1686, and in 1792 another attempt was made to exact labour rather than money to try to improve the situation.
 Thus, for example, in March 1764, it was reported:

 The inhabitants of Crouch End, Mount Pleasant and Stroud Green, have come to a resolution, by a voluntary subscription, to repair the roads from the first-mentioned place to the last, which at present are in a very ruinous condition, a great number of men being employed for that purpose.